SOLD! - 1971 Gibson Les Paul Custom Black Beauty 3PU 3 pickup

 This is an original 1971 Les Paul Custom Black Beauty with no cracks or repairs other then a very professional repaired heelcrack and a refret.

-3 POT's are original and date to 1971, 1 POT was changed (original in the case!) for a push/pull so you can engage the middle pickup in any configuration at any volume level: neck/middle/bridge seperately, neck and middle together, bridge and middle together, neck and bridge together like in the classic Les Paul setup, or all systems go with all pickups activated in full blast.
+All pot's are original and date to 1971.
+One pot was changed (original in the case) for a push/pull so you can engage the middle pickup in any configuration at any volume level: neck/middle/bridge seperately, neck and middle together, bridge and middle together, neck and bridge together like in the classic Les Paul setup, or all systems go with all pickups activated in full blast.
 Just like Jimmy Page's Custom when he was a session musician in the early days of his career.
-If you want we can even set it up with an old Bigsby B7 Tremolo + Vibramate!
+If you want we can even set it up with a Bigsby B7 Tremolo + Vibramate!
 Talking about a versatile guitar...
 It's loud, rings like a bell and rocks like there's no tomorrow!

 Jimmy Page's Black Beauty Les Paul Custom was famously used at the Royal Albert Hall concert January of 1970 and on many many studio recordings Page was asked to step in as a hired hand.
 The guitar was stolen shortly after and only in recent years recovered.
 For 40 years Page insisted the three pickup Black Beauty was the best Les Paul guitar he'd ever played, and an even better guitar than his much more famous No.1 and No.2 he used non stop during the rest of Led Zeppelin's days.